top of page

 4. Healthy Fats (In the Right Amount)

-Vata requires healthy fats, and Kapha needs much less fat.
+Vata requires healthy fats, and Kapha needs much less fat (Pitta, a moderate amount.).

 Best fats for late winter: